vipulchib/aws-cloudformation/README.md

             - VPC-${ID}
             - {ID: !Ref ID}
       ```
-     B. We will create a Resource for VPC creation and we will name is **AristaVPC**.
-For *'CidrBlock'* section of the
+     B. We will create a Resource for Security Group and we will name is **AristaSecurityGroup**.
+For *'VpcId'* section
-     Properties we will reference the *'VPCCidr'* Parameter we previously defined.
+     of the Properties we will reference the *'AristaVPC'* Parameter we previously defined.
+In the following example we are
+     allowing SSH (TCP port 22) and ICMP from 'everywhere' (0.0.0.0/0)
       ```
-      TransitSecurityGroup:
+      AristaSecurityGroup:
        Type: AWS::EC2::SecurityGroup
        Properties:
         GroupName: Arista VPC Security Group